 Events, therefore, can be timed only by referring to other events within the same universe state.
 It is tempting to consider whether there are alternative ways of timing events that do not involve referring to the state of other physical systems within the universe.
 This temptation is perhaps driven by the intuitive notion that time "keeps going" whether you’re looking at your watch or not.
 What this intuitive thought portrays is something like the following:

 Here, our intuition is leading us to believe that our universe exists within a snapshot of a master universe which has its own time frame.
-Looks familiar? this is actually the same mistaken notion we encountered in the previous post where our space was depicted as expanding into a container space.
-In this case, we’re supposing a “container time” to which we can tie events in our universe.
+Looks familiar? this is actually the same mistaken notion we encountered in Part 1 where our space was depicted as expanding into a container space.
+In this case, we’re supposing a "container time" to which we can tie events in our universe.
 This container time is encoded within a snapshot of the master universe in which our universe supposedly exists.

 This is a very amusing scenario which virtual reality enthusiasts might find particularly appealing.
 Alas it doesn’t actually help us in establishing an external time reference for our universe because it only shifts the problem to finding an external time reference for the master universe (see Begging the Question).

-The big bang snapshot is the first in the series!
+The big bang snapshot is the first in the series.